 We assign each loan to only one guarantee type in the following way.
-First, each guarantee is classified into one of the categories above.
-Then we compute the sum of the value of the collaterals by category for each loan.
+First, each guarantee is classified into one of the above categories.
+Then we compute the sum of the collaterals' value by category for each loan.
 Finally, the loan is assigned to the category with greater collateral value.
 Loans without any type of guarantees are assigned to the "other" category.